 2. What control do I actually need – Aux, Levels, FX etc etc

-4. Most importantly: Is it too confusing to use live? i.e too many dials and buttons.
+4. Most importantly: Is it too confusing to use live? i.e too many dials and buttons - Keep it simple.

 Each controller will have it’s own quirks and charms but finding the one that works best for you always takes time.
 Obvious options include The Ableton Push, Akai APC40, Novation Launch Control / Launch Pad and the more bespoke but super interesting Special Waves Modular system where you can tweak and change the amount of options within your own controller.
 The options really are endless.

 Note: If you happen to become a super star because of your music then one last consideration might be whether it can fit into an over head locker of a plane – not something we all have to consider but worth thinking about non the less.

 Live instruments and synths have the ability to really bring your show together and give the crowd something they can tangibly understand & interact with.
 Problems can sometimes occur but here are the things you should consider when using instruments in a live setting:

 1. Do you need some form of dynamic control on the channel?
 Compressor / Limiter etc.

 2. Can you monitor the instrument without the crowd hearing?
 Just in case!

 3. Are you going to be performing the notes or sending midi to these from Ableton?
 We’ll go into more midi detail shortly – stay with us.